The Beyonder's Prophecy

 Jennifer shook her head, taking a sip before settling next to him.
 “Alright, you wanted to know the real me.
 Ask away.”

 “I’ll start with a simple one.
-Do you perform just at the Ice and Flame club or do you perform at other places too?”
-He asked.
+Do you perform just at the Ice and Flame Club, or do you perform at other places too?”
+Jalen asked.

 Jennifer took a slow sip of her wine before answering.
 “Mostly at Ice and Flame.
-It’s where I got my start, and they treat me well, but I do perform at other places from time to time.
+I have a long-term contract with them, and they treat me well, but I do perform at other places from time to time.
 Private events, exclusive lounges, a couple of jazz festivals.
 I’ve even done a corporate gala or two when the money was too good to turn down.”

 Jalen raised an eyebrow.
 “Corporate galas?
 Can’t imagine Jessica Robinson working a room full of CEOs and accountants.”

-Jennifer smirked.
+Jennifer smiled.
 “Oh, you’d be surprised.
-Wealthy men love a woman they can’t have, and Jessica?
-She was built for that.”
+Wealthy men love a woman they can’t have, and Jessica was built for that.”
 She exhaled, twirling the stem of her wine glass between her fingers.
 “But those gigs don’t feel the same.
 Ice and Flame is where I can really be her, where the atmosphere fits the performance.
-The other venues?
-It’s more about the spectacle, the brand, and I guess I can’t complain.
+The other venues are more about the spectacle, the brand, and I guess I can’t complain.
 I built that brand.”

 Jalen nodded, watching her closely.
 “And what about you?
 Do you ever get tired of being Jessica Robinson?
 Tired of the whole act?”